 Welcome to our school

 At Long Crendon we subscribe to an educational philosophy based upon valuing self, others and our environment.
 Values education is at the centre of our school vision.
 Long Crendon School is a place where children can grow as individuals, as learners and as caring and productive members of society.
+We are committed to supporting and developing the physical and emotional health and well-being of all the children and staff at our school.

 We aim to offer all of our children an outstanding, inspirational, educational experience.
 Learning outside the classroom is a key aspect of our curriculum, giving children opportunities to identify and manage risk effectively.
 Promoting Growth Mindset empowers our children to always believe that they can improve.